 Where we left off, the house we (Jesse) are in contract with, failed the first inspection miserably.
 But the bank went “Oh Shit!
 We’ll fix it all!” and we’re like “OK, we can wait out repairs.”
 Well, on the list of failures, there were some Jesse could fix easily enough, but there were some he couldn’t and any one of those alone were deal breakers.
 Well the bank has declared themselves done and another inspection has been done.
 And it did not pass.
 One of the huge deal breakers wasn’t even touched.
 So the bank that is selling is being re-approached.
 And if they don’t take care of it like they said they would, deal is off.

-The thing is, Jesse is going through a lot of shit right now besides this and the stress of buying this house for us, is not helping.
+The thing is, Jesse is going through a lot of shit now besides this and the stress of buying this house for us, is not helping.
 Especially since his physical health is involved.
 And he just does not right now have what it takes to start the process over.
 And he shouldn’t have to.
 It isn’t his job to put a roof over our heads.
 His offer was wonderful.
-But not at the expense of his health.
+But not at the cost of his health.
 While he is still fighting for this house, if it falls through…

 We will have to move to plan C. Which is actually back to plan A. And that won’t involve Jesse.